adfoucart/panoptic-quality-suppl/README.md

 This repository serves as supplementary material for:

 Foucart A., Debeir O., Decaestecker C.
-"Why Panoptic Quality should be avoided as a metric for assessing cell nuclei segmentation and classification in digital pathology"
+"Panoptic Quality should be avoided as a metric for assessing cell nuclei segmentation and classification in digital pathology"
-*Under review* at Scientific Reports.
+*Accepted for publication* at Scientific Reports.

 Preprint available on ResearchSquare: https://www.researchsquare.com/article/rs-2272573/v1